Speed reading – How to read faster with better comprehension

 The exercise: Instead of reading a group of words at say half a second, you can now read it at possibly 10 seconds but concentrate on the story you are building.
 This is quite a mentally strenuous exercise that works your capability to implement the VAI principle for reading.
 Do this well and you will find yourself increasing comprehension much faster as you speed read a lot quicker.

-We understand that speed reading is reading images and we naturally view images a lot faster than we do with individual words, hence as a result we read faster.
+We understand that speed reading is reading images and we naturally view images a lot faster than we do with individual words, hence as a result we will know how to read faster.
 Slow speed reading exercise is using speed reading techniques to focus on developing the images a lot clearer and with more depth.

 For an extra challenge: Try slow speed reading for twice as long as your brain will allow you as you normally would read.
 This is what I call a ‘mental boot camp’.